“The Nature of Things II”

-Mobile, AL – The University of South Alabama Marx Library is proud to present the art works of The Connie Hudson Mobile Regional Senior Community Center in the Mary Elizabeth and Charles Bernard Rodning Gallery of Art on the third floor of the Library.
-The exhibit will be on display from August 1 to September 29, 2017.
+Mobile, AL – The University of South Alabama Marx Library is pleased to present a new art exhibit by local artist, Lynda Touart entitled, “The Nature of Things II”.
+This exhibit will be on display in the Mary Elizabeth and Charles Bernard Rodning Gallery of Art on the third floor of USA’s Marx Library from December 4, 2017 to February 28, 2018.

 The exhibit is free and open to the public during regular library hours.

 Mobile, AL – The 2017 Helen Keller Art Show of Alabama is currently on display in the first floor gallery of the University of South Alabama Marx Library.
 The show will be on exhibit from November 16, 2017 – January 31, 2018.
 It is free and open to the public during regular Library hours.

 The Helen Keller Art Show of Alabama is an annual show for Alabama students who are

 visually impaired, blind, or deaf/blind.
 It was established in 1983 as a cooperative

 project between agencies serving children with visual impairments.
 The art show is

 open to students of all ages in Alabama public, private, residential, and home schools.